CJZbeastmode/Candas/README.md

 A C library for data processing.

 Usage:
--- Process the data by editing the playground.c file -- include the library in your own C file. (#include "ROOT_DIRECTORY/src/candas.h")
+1, Process the data by editing the playground.c file -- edit the file
+  -- make
+  -- ./candas
+2, include the library in your own C file.
+  -- #include "ROOT_DIRECTORY/src/candas.h"